james-stevens/epp-restapi/README.md

 The container is designed to run read-only.
 You don't have to run it this way, but it does provide a little more security.

+The scripts `dkmk` and `dkrun` will build & run the container, respectively.

 ## Required Environment

 It requires four environment settings, for example provided using the docker option `--env-file`, these are